-Canon David Truby, of Wirksworth Team Minstry, has visited Sarenga a number of times and gave us his impression of the hospital and the area.
+Canon David Truby, of Wirksworth Team Minstry, has visited Sarenga a number of times and gives us his impression of the hospital and the area.

-The hospital is really important to the communities in the area.
+The hospital is really important to the communities in the region.

-It began as a missionary hospital - under a banyan tree, with boughs down to the ground provoding great shelter.
+It began as a missionary hospital - under a banyan tree, with boughs down to the ground providing great shelter.

 These days, it provides maternity facilities and so is invaluable to the tribal people who come from the surrounding areas.